 Toyota Camry Fuel Economy

-The 2.5L four-cylinder Toyota Camry is rated at 29 mpg city, 41 highway, and 34 combined.
+The 2.5-liter four-cylinder Toyota Camry is rated at 28 mpg city, 39 highway, and 32 combined.
+This drops by 1 mpg across the board for the XLE/XSE models.

 If you want maximum fuel economy, the Toyota Camry Hybrid is rated at an excellent 51 mpg city, 53 highway and 52 combined.